grantila/core-types-suretype/README.md

 This package provides conversion functions between [`core-types`][core-types-github-url] and [`suretype`][suretype-github-url].

-*You probably don't want to use this package directly, but rather [`typeconv`][typeconv-github-url] which uses this package to convert between TypeScript, JSON Schema, Open API.
-GraphQL and suretype.*
+*You probably don't want to use this package directly, but rather [`typeconv`][typeconv-github-url] which uses this package to convert between TypeScript, JSON Schema, Open API, GraphQL and suretype.*

 This package converts either from core-types or JSON Schema **to** suretype validators.
 When converting from JSON Schema, the *value constraints* are maintained.
 It can also convert from TypeScript/JavaScript files exporting suretype validators, as long as they are `require()`able (i.e. have all their dependencies).